JGolafshan/keno-api/README.md

 ## Main Features
 * Historical data
 * Monitor Draws in real time
-* Real time Jackpot's
+* Real-time Jackpot's
-* Real time Hot-Cold Number
+* Real-time Hot-Cold Number
-* Real time Trends
+* Real-time Trends

 ## Where to get it
 *not currenly implemented *